cbrummitt/Rocket_token_bot_tutorial/README.md

 	- **preview** the contents of all public channels;
 	- **join** any public channel (i.e., become a member of any channel).

 2. **Private Groups** are closed channels.
-Only the members of a private group know that it exists and can see its contents.
-The person who creates a private group is the **owner**.
+Only the members of a private group know that it exists and can see its contents. :smirk: The person who creates a private group is the **owner**.
 The owner can

 	* :envelope: invite people to join the private group; and
 	* :boot: kick people out of it.

 3. **Direct Messages** are private, 1-on-1 conversations.
 Think of a Direct Message as a private group with only two members.

-On the mobile app, swipe from left to right to see the list of channels appear on the left-hand side:
+On the mobile app, tap on the three horizontal bars in the top-left corner to see the list of channels appear on the left-hand side:

 <img src="images/public-channel-private-group.png" alt="Example of public channel and private group" width="200"/>